SoftUni-Internal/interactive-content/EN/05-Remote-Databases/02-Firebase.md

 [image assetsSrc="Remote-Databases(1).png" /]

-Once you are in, you should be able to see to this window:
+Once you are in, you should be able to see this window:

 Create a new project by clicking on "Add project".